MILAN: Masked Image Pretraining on Language Assisted Representation

-\textbf{Finetuning results.} Table~\ref{tab:classification_finetune} compares the finetuning accuracy on ImageNet-1K {dataset} using MILAN and previous works on the ViT model architecture.
-We pretrain and finetune the ViT models using {ImageNet-1K} dataset only.
-Since the CLIP model we use is pretrained on OpenAI's in-house 400M data, we also list it in {the} training data for {MILAN}.
-However, we only use its image encoder's output features as the reconstruction target for our masked autoencoder.
-Even though the supervised ViT models are pretrained on the large {JFT300M} dataset with explicit human labels, MILAN still outperforms them by a clear margin, \textit{e.g.,} improving ViT-B/16 by +2.2\%.

-The self-supervised pretraining methods are divided by using contrastive or reconstruction based objectives.
-We also compare with large-scale weakly-supervised pretraining using hashtag supervision~\cite{singh2022swag} using external dataset of 3.6 billion training samples.
-MILAN produces higher accuracy than all listed prior arts.
-Compared with MAE~\cite{he2021mae}, MILAN improves the accuracy by +1.8\% for ViT-B/16 and +0.8\% for ViT-L/16.

-The CLIP~\cite{radford2021clip} and SLIP~\cite{mu2021slip} models learn visual representations with language supervision on a large image-text dataset.
-Finetuning their pretrained image encoder does not lead to competitive accuracy.
-However, when using the image features from the pretrained CLIP model as {the} reconstruction target to train a mask autoencoder, MILAN improves the accuracy by 2\%$\sim$5\%.

-\textbf{Linear probing results.} Instead of finetuning the entire model, we can perform linear probing by appending a linear classifier after the final layer of the pretrained model, and only finetune the linear classifier.
+\textbf{Linear probing results.} Instead of finetuning the entire model, we also perform linear probing by appending a linear classifier after the final layer of the pretrained model, and only finetune the linear classifier.
 Table~\ref{tab:linear_probing} compares the top-1 accuracy on ImageNet-1K {dataset} using various pretraining methods.
 As the results show, MILAN beats the accuracy of {reconstruction based and language-image pretraining based approaches} by a large margin.
-It matches (on ViT-B/16) and even outperforms (on ViT-L/16) the contrastive based methods, which learn more linearly separable representations by instance discrimination \cite{chen2021mocov3} or clustering \cite{caron2021dino}, and are known to be more effective in linear probing \cite{chen2020simclr,he2020moco, chen2021siamese, grill2020byol}.
+It matches (on ViT-Base) and outperforms (on ViT-Large) previous best contrastive based methods, which learn more linearly separable representations by instance discrimination \cite{chen2021mocov3} or clustering \cite{caron2021dino}, and are known to be more effective in linear probing \cite{chen2020simclr,he2020moco, chen2021siamese, grill2020byol}.
 More linear probing results by other variants of MILAN can be found in the appendix.